 Who is eligible?

-Any public or private school student whose physician or psychiatrist certifies that the student:
+Any public school student whose physician or psychiatrist certifies that the student:

 - is not able to attend regular school